reserve-protocol/protocol/docs/collateral.md

   /// @dev refresh()
   /// Refresh exchange rates and update default status.
-  /// VERY IMPORTANT: In any valid implementation, status() MUST become DISABLED in refresh() if
+  /// VERY IMPORTANT: In any valid implemntation, status() MUST become DISABLED in refresh() if
   /// refPerTok() has ever decreased since last call.

   /// @return The canonical name of this collateral's target unit.